BIOL115-MSUM/BIOL115-MSUM.github.io/bluestem-assignment.md

 Write a RESULTS section as you might for a report or peer-reviewed article.
 This section should include:

-- A paragraph describing the difference in plant heights between lowland and upland areas, citing the first two figures and giving the results of the plant height *t*-test.
+- A paragraph describing the difference in plant heights between the two sites, citing the first two figures and giving the results of the plant height *t*-test.
-- A paragraph describing the difference in rame lengths between lowland and upland areas, citing the last two figures and giving the results of the rame length *t*-test.
+- A paragraph describing the difference in panicle lengths between the two sites, citing the last two figures and giving the results of the panicle length *t*-test.

 For reference, here is the paragraph we wrote for the beak length analysis: